-SustainabilityWe are a clinical-stage biotechnology company focused on enhancing the health and well-being of patients with chronic hepatitis B virus (HBV) infection.
-This commitment drives our efforts to forge a new and differentiated path to treating this condition, inspired by the needs of the estimated 270 million people worldwide who are chronically infected with HBV.
+SustainabilityWe are a clinical-stage biotechnology company focused on enhancing the health and well-being of patients with serious viral diseases, including chronic hepatitis B virus (HBV) infection.
+This commitment drives our efforts to forge new and differentiated paths to treating these conditions, inspired by the needs of these patients including the estimated 270 million people worldwide who are chronically infected with HBV.

 We are a growing team of biotechnology professionals, almost all of whom work in corporate offices and laboratory space in the United States.
 We also have a small team in China.
 All of our product candidates are currently in clinical development or in varying stages of pre-clinical development.